molarmanful/glucca/README.md

 # Final Notes
 This algorithm was completely independently thought of; I have not seen another generator that uses this algorithm.
 Its aim is to create reasonably pronounceable pseudowords while being easy to implement.

 You may notice that most of the time, word endings are vowels.
 This is because 2 out of the 7 letter sets during translation are vowels, while 3 out of the 7 letter sets require a vowel to come after.
-This means that there is a `5/7` chance that a vowel will appear as a pseudoword!
+This means that there is a `5/7` chance that a vowel will appear as a pseudoword.

 Have fun with `glucca`!